qirh/ArtNavigator/README.md

 ## Summary
 Cambridge Art is an iOS project that I worked on in the summer of 2017.
-It has been a really fun project to work on, and while it is fully functional right now, I think it could use a some UI improvements before being released to the app store.
+It has been a really fun project to work on, and while it is fully functional right now, I think it could use some UI improvements before being released to the app store.
 The application basically shows an interactive map and a list of all the art installations in the city of Cambridge, MA, which is where I lived over the summer.
 If you are reading this, please give the app a try and let me know what you think :*

 ## Screenshots